tpierrain/hexagonalThis/Readme.md

 ## The Hexagon

-The hexagon must expose one or multiple ports.
+The hexagon must expose one or multiple ports (represented as lollipops in the diagram below).
 Here, the [__Poet__](https://github.com/tpierrain/hexagonalThis/blob/confCallWithAlistair/HexagonalThis.Domain/Poet.cs#L13) hexagon implements the __IProvideVerses__ port and use the __IKnowABunchOfPoetry__ port to ask an external service some poetry to work with.

 ### __All the external {tests/users/systems} use one of the "I need to enter the hexagon" Port/Adapter__ (here we have only one: the ConsoleAdapter).